ManiBAJPAI22/TourINDIA/README.md

    npm run dev
    ```

-   The frontend development server will be running on ` http://localhost:5173/`.
+   The frontend development server will be running on `http://localhost:5173/`.

-3. Access the web application by visiting `http://localhost:3001` in your web browser.

 ## API Endpoints